LarryR-cell/ModernLegacy/README.md

 If you encounter any bugs, feel free to make an issue or pull request.
 Any mods that are compatile with Psych 1.0.X should be compatible with MLE as well.

+## WARNINGS
+We do NOT currently offer official direct support for Linux or MacOS.
+Use these platforms at your own risk.

 ## Planned Features
 - Softcoded states
 - A better, more user-friendly Lua-API